 The microalgae Haematococcus pluvialis, is a promising source of astaxanthin, a colored and antioxidant carotenoid that accumulates during the red growth phase.
 At this phase, stress factors as high light intensity or nitrogen deprivation triggered the transformation of ovoid green cells of H. pluvialis into round, red, and resistant biggest cysts, rich in astaxanthin which can make up 1-3% of the dry weight (Cerón et al. 2007) and more than 80% of the total carotenoids (Shah et al. 2016).

 Astaxanthin (C40H52O4, 3,3′-dihydroxy-β,β-carotene-4,4′-dione) as synthetic and natural form are currently mainly used as feed additive for salmonids, fish and ornamental birds and in nutraceutical sector as an antioxidant supplement.
-Nowadays, astaxanthin has a market value of around 400 million dollars with exponential growth (Industry Experts, 2015).
+Astaxanthin market in 2018 was worth 550 million U.S. dollars with a forecast that could reach about 720 million U.S. dollars in the next 10 years considering a CAGR equal to 4.8% (Global Market Insights, 2018)..
 However, the synthetic form of astaxanthin still dominates most of the market since natural forms are not yet competitive due to the cost of microalgae cultivation and extraction process (Ruiz et al. 2016).
-Astaxanthin extraction processes from H. pluvialis has been investigated in several scientific paper using different technologies such as solid-liquid extraction by mean of Sohxlet apparatus (Ruen-ngam et al. 2010), pressurized liquid extraction using Accelerator solvent extractor (ASE 200) (Denery et al. 2004, Molino et al., 2018a,b), supercritical fluid extraction, CO2-SFE (Pan et al. 2012, Molino et al. 2018c, Di Sanzo et al. 2018) with the main objective to implement the recovery of astaxanthin.
-The cellular content of H. pluvialis is also rich in other high value products such as proteins that can make up 15-25 % of the dry weight, carbohydrates (36-40% dry weight), lipids (32-37%) (Shah et al. 2016).
-These compounds can in turn be extracted from the H. pluvialis microalgae for industrial applications.

-The objective of this work is to extract astaxanthin from Haematococcus pluvialis using Accelerator Solvent Extraction testing the best operative conditions at 40 °C and 100 bar using as a solvent acetone, at 67 °C and 100 bar using ethanol and chloroform:methanol (1:1 v/v), at 20 °C and 100 bar with hexane and analyze the composition of the extracts to obtain a complete characterization in terms of total carotenoids (astaxanthin, lutein, beta-carotene), proteins, carbohydrates, lipids, and total dietary fibers.
+Astaxanthin extraction processes from H. pluvialis have been investigated in several scientific papers using different technologies such as solid-liquid extraction by means of Sohxlet apparatus (Ruen-ngam et al. 2010), pressurized liquid extraction using Accelerated Solvent Extractor (ASE 200) (Denery et al. 2004, Molino et al., 2018a,b), supercritical fluid extraction, CO2-SFE (Pan et al. 2012, Molino et al. 2018c, Di Sanzo et al. 2018) with the main objective to implement the recovery of astaxanthin.
+However, it would also be interesting to consider not only the extraction of astaxanthin from H. pluvialis but also of other products such as lipids, proteins, carbohydrates that can have an important value in different industrial applications.
+Since their content in H. pluvialis is around 30% dry weight for lipids, between 15-25% dry weight for proteins, and between 36-40% dry weight for carbohydrates (Shah et al. 2016)..
+The objective of this work is to extract astaxanthin from Haematococcus pluvialis using Accelerated Solvent Extraction testing the best operating conditions at 40 °C and 100 bar using acetone as solvent, at 67 °C and 100 bar using ethanol and chloroform:methanol (1:1 v/v), at 20 °C and 100 bar with hexane.
+Composition of the extracts was characterized in terms of total carotenoids (astaxanthin, lutein, beta-carotene), proteins, carbohydrates, lipids, and Total Dietary Fibers (TDFs).

 Materials and methods

-Haematococcus pluvialis lyophilized microalgae, purchased by MICOPERI BLUE GROWTH®, (Rimini, Italy) was mixed with inert material (Diatomaceous Earth, 0.8 grams) and mechanically pretreated by Retsch PM200 planetary ball mill at 400 rpm for 5 minutes.
-The obtained pretreated biomass was extracted by ASE 200, Accelerator solvent extractor (Dionex, Salt Lake City, UT, USA), following the procedure reported by Molino et al. 2018a.
-The best operational conditions were performed for the extraction of astaxanthin from H. pluvialis as reported in Molino et al. 2018a (Table 1).
-Each extraction cycle was carried out for 20 minutes, and 4 cycles were performed for a total extraction time of 80 minutes till to obtain the discoloring of H. pluvialis biomass.
+Haematococcus pluvialis lyophilized microalgae, purchased by MICOPERI BLUE GROWTH®, (Rimini, Italy) was mixed with inert material (Diatomaceous Earth, 0.8 grams) and mechanically pretreated by Retsch PM200 planetary ball mill at 400 rpm for 5 min.
+The obtained pretreated biomass was extracted by ASE 200, Accelerated Solvent Extractor (Dionex, Salt Lake City, UT, USA), following the procedure reported by Molino et al. 2018a.
+The best operating conditions were performed for the extraction of astaxanthin from H. pluvialis as reported in Molino et al. 2018a (Table 1).
+Every extraction cycles (n°4) were carried out for 20 min for a total time of 80 min till to obtain the biomass discoloring.

-Table 1: Operative condition for astaxanthin extraction from H. pluvialis
+Table 1: Operating condition for astaxanthin extraction from H. pluvialis